 2017 has brought us some great beer.
 2017 also brought us some kick ass cans.
 The omnipresent 16-ounce can has become the canvas of the craft beer world.
 We marveled at them, we enjoyed them, and we crushed them.
 Cheers to the 12 best can art and design of 2017 – plus, the beer inside was pretty damn good, too.

 Dancing Gnome x Drunk Astronaut, Beyond Infinity

-This collaboration between nationally acclaimed up-and-comer Dancing Gnome Beer and fan-favorite retail brand Drunk Astronaut yields expectedly great results.
+This collaboration between nationally acclaimed up-and-comer Dancing Gnome Beer and fan-favorite retail brand Drunk Astronaut (now Permanent Hangover) yields expectedly great results.
 The two Pittsburgh-locals teamed up for “Beyond Infinity” a hopped up DIPA.
 Watch two other-worldly pilots blast off, running on DG beer, into the can’s eggplant-colored sky.

 LIC Beer Project x Civil Society, Up North Trip

 This one looks like every other LIC can — and, that’s not a bad thing.
 But, when you see that Civil Society stamp on the side of the can you know you’re in for something spectacular.
 Their same, graffiti-esque design is here with an acclaimed guest: Civil Society’s dog-in-a-suit logo.

 Tired Hands, Why Laugh When You Can Cry

 Tired Hands consistently puts out great cans.
 The artwork on their bottles, cans, and glasses is always unique and devoted to their brand.
 It’s unmatched; it’s so individually identifiable.
 It’s Tired Hands.
 And, with this 2017 release of “Why Laugh When You Can Cry,” Tired Hands released one of the most beautiful cans ever.